-- Note: If you have a specific illustration in mind, it is preferred that you contact the publication editor BEFORE the manuscript undergoes the peer review process
+- Note: If you have a specific illustration in mind, it is preferred that you contact the publications editor BEFORE the manuscript undergoes the peer review process

 - You will receive an email with a PDF proof of your publication, so you can review it and make any changes before it is published.

-- Your publication will be published to the Extension publication website and Print on Demand catalog.
+- Your publication will be published to the Extension publications website.

 - You will be emailed a link to the final publication.